Best Mattress for Side Sleepers With Back Pain!

 When talking about the best mattress for side sleepers, this type of mattress is a result of science at its best.
 Visco elastic foam better known as memory foam was invented back in the 70's by a Swedish chemist and further developed for other science applications by NASA later in that decade.
 Because of its pressure relieving qualities and long lasting effect, makes it a very popular material to sleep on.
 Memory foam contours to you as you will feel as if you are sleeping in the bed opposed to sleeping on the bed.
 It also has several firmness and softness levels for side sleepers.

 Another type that is good for pressure relief is latex foam.
-This phone comes into characteristics – natural latex and synthetic latex.
-Natural latex comes from the rubber tree whereas synthetic latex is a man-made product.
+This foam has two separate characteristics – natural latex and synthetic latex.
+Natural latex comes from the rubber tree, whereas synthetic latex is a man-made product.
 This type of foam unlike memory foam will give you the feeling of sleeping on the bed opposed to sleeping in the bed.

-Good natural latex will be on the more expensive side but if you like that feel for comfort it is well worth it because it will last for years and years.
+Good natural latex will be on the more expensive side but if you like that feel for comfort it is well worth the price because it will last for years and years.

 Many companies now have what is called the "hybrid mattress" which in my opinion is the best of both worlds.
 A good hybrid will have memory foam and or latex on the top for comfort and a pocketed coil system on the bottom for the support.
 If you go to a chiropractor, they usually work to adjust your spine.
 A pocketed coil works in much the same manner in that it will adjust to your spine as you move in the bed giving you correct spinal alignment.
 Working with either the latex foam or memory foam truly gives you the best of both worlds.
 Again, the best mattress for side sleepers in a hybrid mattress will be determined by by how it feels to you.